| Contracting

 contract than shut down a wholly-owned off-shore production

-Contract manufacturing, however, also
+unit Contract manufacturing, however, also

 has its drawbacks.
 It is often difficult to find a foreign